visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Streamlines vs Pathlines
 """"""""""""""""""""""""

-See Streamlines vs Pathlines attributes that are common to all PICS operators.
+See Streamlines vs Pathlines attributes that are common to all ICS operators.

 Advanced
 ^^^^^^^^

-See Advanced tab attributes that are common to all PICS operators.
+See Advanced tab attributes that are common to all ICS operators.